ansible-middleware/ansible-middleware-workshop/instructions/4-deploying-jbcs.md

 # Install valid ssl cert

-Before we run our JBCS installation we need to install a valid SSL certificate.
+We need to ensure ssl is enabled on our frontend gateway, so we're going to create an SSL cert before we install JBCS.
 To do this we'll use Let's Encrypt via certbot.

 Create a file called ssl.yml and past the following: